Last updated: June 7, 2026

 - Victoria Cove School.
 District school serving the Victoria Cove area.
 Victoria was the original Southern States Coal, Iron and Land Company coke-oven village.

 - Victoria (colored) School.
 Segregated Black school under Tennessee law, serving the Victoria community.
-Dates and faculty are not documented in available sources.
+Dates and faculty are undocumented.

 - Walden's Ridge School.
 Named for Walden's Ridge, the geographic ridge that forms the eastern wall of the Sequatchie Valley and runs through several counties including Marion.